ContinuumDAO/c3caller/README.md

         }
     }

-    // Override this function to decide who can execute functions in your DApp (for incoming cross-chain calls)
-    // Set it to allow the valid MPC address on the network in question to allow cross-chain execution from other chains function isValidSender(address _txSender) external view virtual override returns (bool) {
-        return isMPC[_txSender];
-    }

     // Override this function to decide what happens when a cross-chain call reverted on the target network.
     // In this example, we check for a known error on the target network and act accordingly. function _c3Fallback(bytes4 _selector, bytes calldata _data, bytes calldata _reason)